lejouni/coverity-build-analysis/README.md

 ## Prerequisities
 This Github Action expects that Coverity Analysis tools are in the runner PATH.
 One way to get Coverity Analysis tools into the runner PATH is to run first the [lejouni/setup-coverity-analysis](https://github.com/lejouni/setup-coverity-analysis) -action.

-If you are analysing repository which contains only files with follwing coding languages, you should use Coverity buildless capture [lejouni/coverity-buildless-analysis](https://github.com/lejouni/coverity-buildless-analysis):
+If you are analysing repository which contains only files with following coding languages, you should use Coverity buildless capture [lejouni/coverity-buildless-analysis](https://github.com/lejouni/coverity-buildless-analysis):
 | Language | Language identifier |
 |---------|----------|
 | Apex | apex |